books

 a lot?

-I always believed in getting knowledge and experience from others, therefore I do keep most of my books. as you can see, that part just grows, seemingly without any boundaries - taking in effect all space around.
+I have always believed in gaining knowledge and experiences from others, which is why I keep the majority of my books. as you can see, this collection continues to grow without apparent boundaries, occupying every available space around me.

 why it’s worth your time?

-for me, dealing with a book is a challenge (and an adventure) in itself. there are books you don’t want to put down again (even after you’re finished). for me, this was, for example, the series about The Witcher by Sapkowski, books by Lem (almost all without exception), or Terry Pratchetts.
+for me, engaging with a book is a thrilling challenge and an adventure in itself. there are books that captivate you so deeply that you simply can’t bear to part with them, even after you’ve reached the last page. personally, I experienced this with series like The Witcher by Sapkowski, books by Lem (virtually all of them without exception), and Terry Pratchett’s works.

 instead of summary